HAWAIIAN TRAIL AND MOUNTAIN CLUB BYLAWS

-8. Outgoing elected officers shall deliver to their successors all electronic and hard-copy records, books, documents, and any property belonging to the club immediately after the election of officers.
+8. Outgoing elected officers must deliver to their successors all electronic and hardcopy records, books, documents, and any property belonging to the club immediately after the election of officers.

-9. Each elected officer and standing committee chair shall submit a written report for the annual meeting.
+9. Each elected officer and standing committee chair must submit a written report for the annual meeting.

 ARTICLE VII: MEETINGS

-1. The annual meeting of the general membership shall be held on the first Sunday of April, unless otherwise directed by the Board; and shall be for the purpose of elections, receiving reports of the officers and committees, and for any other business that may arise.
+1. The annual meeting of the general membership is held on the first Sunday of April, unless otherwise directed by the Board, for the purpose of elections, receiving reports of the officers and committees, and for any other business that may arise.